Casimiro del Rosario: Biography

 On June 13, 1896, Del Rosario was born in Bantayan in the Philippine province of Cebu.
 His parents were Pantaleon del Rosario, a farmer, and Benita Villacin.
 Being four years old when he was in first grade, he went the University of the Philippines after graduating from the Cebu High School.
 He was nineteen when he completed his first undergraduate degree, a Bachelor of Arts from the University of the Philippines in 1915.
 He obtained another undergraduate degree in civil engineering from the same university in 1918.
 Del Rosario then taught his alma mater for some time, after which he left for the United States for further study.
-He completed his master's in physics at Yale in 1924, topping his graduating class of 48 international students.
+He completed his master's in physics at Yale University in 1924, topping his graduating class of 48 international students.
 During his time at Yale, he received the coveted Junior Sterling Research Fellowship and was also a roommate of Ernest O. Lawrence.
 In 1926, he was awarded a four-year fellowship by the Bartol Research Foundation in Philadelphia.
 He obtained his PhD in 1932 from Penn with the dissertation "Very Soft X-ray Spectra of Heavy Elements".

 Due to the recognition of his published research by leading American physicists, del Rosario was offered to teach at the Howard University in Washington.
-He chose to go back to the Philippines and taught Physics at the University of the Philippines.
+He chose to go back to the Philippines and taught physics at the University of the Philippines.
 He was later appointed dean of this faculty and was one of the only two UP professors with a PhD in physics.
 At the outbreak of World War II in 1941, he joined the Weather Bureau and acted as the chief of the Astronomical Division.
 His wartime contributions to the guerrilla effort against the Japanese include the establishment of the Guerilla Weather Station in Bulacan's Victory Hill and building three reflecting telescopes with 9-inch and 1 2-inch apertures to help the guerrillas with their defensive tactics and reconnaissance efforts.